 Integration of Laboratory Data

-To maximize the benefits of the IIoT, it's essential to integrate both commercial laboratory data and any onsite laboratory data generated.
+To maximize the benefits of the Industrial Internet of Things (IIoT), it’s essential to integrate both commercial laboratory data and any onsite laboratory data generated.
 This synergistic approach optimizes feedback time and cost, creating a comprehensive oil analysis program.
 Collaboration with your lab to merge data from various sources ensures a holistic view of machinery health.

 Each lab possesses unique strengths, setting them apart from other alternatives.
 Identifying these strengths and aligning them with your specific needs is crucial.
 Whether it’s expertise in particular types of analysis, rapid turnaround times, or cost-effectiveness, understanding what a laboratory excels at is critical to making informed decisions.